kylemcc/terragrunt-v19-upgrade/README.md

 ## Warnings / Known Issues / Limitations

 This tool should be used with some caution.
 By default, its behavior is destructive: When upgrading a v0.18 configuration (`terraform.tfvars`), the new configuration will be "validated" by parsing it with the [HCL2 parser][3].
-If no errors are returned, the new configuration will be written to disk in a new file (`terragrunt.hcl`), and the old file will be deleted.
+If no errors are returned, the new configuration will be [formatted][5] and written to disk in a new file (`terragrunt.hcl`), and the old file will be deleted.
 This should be used with a VCS (or, take a backup first.
 But seriously, just use git).

 This tool does not try to be as comprehensive as the `terraform 0.12upgrade` tool.
 This should be ok, since the scope of this is much narrower.
 We're only concerned with upgrading `tfvars` files, and the syntax of those files is much simpler than normal terraform configuration.
 However, there are still some limitations:

 - [Heredoc][4] variables may not be upgraded correctly.
 If you have heredoc variables in your configuration, check to make sure they were upgraded correctly.
-- Whitespace will not preserved
+- Whitespace/formatting will not preserved exactly - the upgraded configuration will be formatted with the [standard formatter][5]
-- Since interpolations are only supported in the `terragrunt` block in v0.18
 - Multi-line comments may not be properly indented after upgrading (see below)
 - A "line" or "lead" comment on the `terragrunt` block will be lost (see below)